iboyko21/frontend-application-design/chapter5/README.md

 ### Add `static fromServerObject()` functions to `TodoList` and `TodoItem`.

 Create a new file in the `api` directory called `TodoApi.d.ts`.
-A file with the extensions `.d.ts` is a typescript type declaration file.
+A file with the extension `.d.ts` is a typescript type declaration file.
 It defines object interfaces, but not their implementations.

+Create declarations for the external data model provided by the server.
+The declarations must match the data model described by the server documentation.
+Make it clear these are external declarations by prefacing the names with `EXT`

 Add the following interface declarations inside `TodoApi.d.ts`.

 ```ts
 export interface EXT_TodoItem {